 This algorithm is used primarily by PHP software which uses PHPass [1], a PHP library similar to Passlib.
-The PHPass Portable Hash is a custom password hash used by PHPass as a fallback when none of it’s other hashes are available.
-Due to it’s reliance on MD5, and the simplistic implementation, other hash algorithms should be used if possible.
+The PHPass Portable Hash is a custom password hash used by PHPass as a fallback when none of its other hashes are available.
+Due to its reliance on MD5, and the simplistic implementation, other hash algorithms should be used if possible.

 See also